workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 {{% subtitle5 "What do you want to build today?" %}}

 Build your own Twitter.
 Start a business.
-Serve up the coolest family media server on the block.
-Organize your digital life.
-Take back your data privacy, HOST IT YOUR WAY!
+Serve up the coolest family server on the block.
+Organize everything.
+Take back your data privacy and HOST IT YOUR WAY!
 <br>
 <table>
     <caption></caption>